 Why put an easement on your land?

 Landowners who wish to permanently protect their family’s farm can donate an agricultural easement as a way to prevent their land from becoming residentially or commercially developed.
-The easement will help to assure the land will never be used in a way contrary to an agricultural intent.
 Other advantages to protecting viable farmland include environmental benefits, contributions to the food supply, enhancements to quality of life, and gains for local communities.

 Financial benefits such as tax deductions and federal tax advantages may also be available with easements.
 A perpetual agricultural easement is an IRS tax-deductible, charitable gift.
 ODA encourages every landowner to seek advice from an accountant, tax attorney, or other financial professional regarding any tax benefits or consequences that might result from a gift of a perpetual agricultural easement to ODA.